crpietschmann/portfolio/_posts/2019-07-01-Chris-Pietschmann-Awarded-2019-Microsoft-MVP-Award.markdown

 If you'd like to read more about what the Microsoft MVP program is, and how someone gets awarded Microsoft MVP, then I recommend you check out my articl "[How to become a Microsoft MVP](https://buildazure.com/2018/02/20/how-to-become-a-microsoft-mvp/)".

-Thanks for the kuddos!
+Thanks for the kudos!
 And, I look forward to blogging, presenting, and sharing more throughout the next year!